-We establish in Lemma \ref{lem:equivalence} that this objective is equivalent to the \textbf{maximin support objective}, recently introduced by Sánchez-Fernández et al.~\cite{sanchez2016maximin}, and which we thus set to optimize.
+We establish in Theorem~\ref{thm:equivalence} that this objective is equivalent to the \textbf{maximin support objective}, recently introduced by Sánchez-Fernández et al.~\cite{sanchez2016maximin}, which we thus set to optimize.
 We define it formally in Section~\ref{s:prel}.
 The authors in~\cite{sanchez2016maximin} remark that in its exact version, maximin support is equivalent to another objective, $\maxphragmen$, devised by Phragm\'{e}n and recently analyzed in~\cite{brill2017phragmen}, and in this last paper it is shown that $\maxphragmen$ is NP-hard and incompatible with EJR.
 Thus, the same hardness and incompatibility with EJR holds true for our security objective.
-To the best of our knowledge, the approximability of maximin support has not previously been studied.

-\textbf{Our contribution.} Our security analysis in the election of validators leads us to pursue the goal of fighting overrepresentation, and more specifically to the maximin support objective.
-Conversely, we formalize our goal of proportionality to the PJR property, which fights underrepresentation.
-We show in this paper that these two objectives complement each other well, and prove the existence of efficient election rules that achieve guarantees for both objectives.
+\paragraph{Our contribution.} Our security analysis for the selection of validators leads us to pursue the maximin support objective, which prevents overrepresentation.
+Conversely, we equate our proportionality goal to the PJR property, which prevents underrepresentation.
+We show that these goals are compatible and complement each other well, and prove the existence of efficient election rules that achieve guarantees on both of them.

-\begin{theorem} There is an efficient election rule for approval-based committee elections that simultaneously achieves the PJR property and a 3.15-factor approximation guarantee for the maximin support objective. \end{theorem}
+\begin{theorem} There is an efficient rule $\phragmms$ for approval-based committee elections that simultaneously achieves the PJR property and a 3.15-approximation guarantee for maximin support. \end{theorem}